open-telemetry/opentelemetry-collector-contrib/receiver/k8sclusterreceiver/README.md

 with detailed sample configurations [here](./testdata/config.yaml).

 ### Feature Gate Configurations
+- `receiver.k8sclusterreceiver.reportCpuMetricsAsDouble`
+  - Description
-- `receiver.k8sclusterreceiver.reportCpuMetricsAsDouble`  (default = `false`): The k8s container and node cpu metrics
-being reported by the k8sclusterreceiver are transitioning from being reported as integer millicpu units to being reported as double cpu units to adhere to opentelemetry cpu metric specifications.
+    - The k8s container and node cpu metrics being reported by the k8sclusterreceiver are transitioning from being reported as integer millicpu units to being reported as double cpu units to adhere to opentelemetry cpu metric specifications.
 Please update any monitoring this might affect, the change will cause cpu metrics to be double instead of integer values as well as metric values will be scaled down by 1000x.
 You can control whether the k8sclusterreceiver reports container and node cpu metrics in double cpu units instead of integer millicpu units with the feature gate listed below.
+  - Affected Metrics
+    - k8s.container.cpu_request
+    - k8s.container.cpu_limit
+    - k8s.node.allocatable_cpu
+  - Stages and Timeline
+    - Alpha
+      - In this stage the feature is disabled by default and must be enabled by the user.
+      - Target version
+        - v0.47.0
+    - Beta
+      - In this stage the feature enabled by default but can be disabled by the user.
+      - Target version
+        - v0.50.0
+    - Generally Available
+      - In this stage the feature is permanently enabled and the feature gate is no longer available.
+      - Target version
+        - v0.53.0
+  - Usage
-Note, feature gate identifiers prefixed with - will disable the gate and prefixing with + or with no prefix will enable the gate.
+    - Feature gate identifiers prefixed with - will disable the gate and prefixing with + or with no prefix will enable the gate.
-  - Start otelcol with feature gate enabled:
+    - Start the otelcol with the feature gate enabled:
       - otelcol {other_arguments} --feature-gates=receiver.k8sclusterreceiver.reportCpuMetricsAsDouble
-  - Start otelcol with feature gate disabled:
+    - Start the otelcol with the feature gate disabled:
       - otelcol {other_arguments} --feature-gates=-receiver.k8sclusterreceiver.reportCpuMetricsAsDouble
-  - For more details see:
+  - More Information
     - [collector.go where the the feature gate is registered](./internal/collection/collector.go)
     - https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/8115
     - https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/semantic_conventions/system-metrics.md#systemcpu---processor-metrics